aws-samples/serverless-patterns/eventbridge-lambda-fsx-openzfs-periodic-replication/README.md

    Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.

 1. Note the outputs from the SAM deployment process.
-These contain the resource names and/or ARNs which are used for testing.
+These contain the resource names and/or ARNs which are used for later review.

 ## How it works